ConservationInternational/trends.earth/LDMP/help/source/documentation/calculate.rst

 .. image:: /static/documentation/calculate/image023.png
    :align: center

-4) In the tab “Trajectory”, select the method to be used to compute the productivity trajectory analysis.
+4) In the tab `Trajectory`, select the method to be used to compute the productivity trajectory analysis.
 The options are:

 * NDVI trend: This dataset shows the trend in annually integrated NDVI time series (2003-2015) using MODIS (250m) dataset (MOD13Q1) or AVHRR (8km; GIMMS3g.v1).
 The normalized difference vegetation index (NDVI) is the ratio of the difference between near-infrared band (NIR) and the red band (RED) and the sum of these two bands (Rouse et al., 1974; Deering 1978) and reviewed in Tucker (1979).